firebase/firebase-tools/docs/apps-sdkconfig.md

 # apps:sdkconfig

-Print the google services config of a firebase app. [platform] can be ios, android or web (case insensitive)
+Print the Google Services config of a Firebase app. [platform] can be IOS, ANDROID or WEB (case insensitive)

 ## Usage
 ```